-If you or your spouse are disabled and receiving disability insurance benefits through the Social Security Administration then you are likely aware that your children are also eligible to receive benefits.
-Your or your spouse’s inability to work has likely placed your family into the unenviable situation of relying on these benefits as at least part of how your family pays bills every month.
+If you or your spouse are disabled and receiving disability insurance benefits through the Social Security Administration, then you are likely aware that your children are also eligible to receive benefits.
+Your or your spouse’s inability to work has likely placed your family into the unenviable situation of relying on these benefits as at least part of how your family pays monthly bills.
 Financial problems follow disabled people like moths to a flame in many cases.

-What also follows around disabled people is, unfortunately, family strife and hardship.
-The inability to earn a more sizeable income coupled with an inability to live a life free of mental and physical restrictions is a perfect environment for sowing family discord.
+What also follows disabled people is, unfortunately, family strife and hardship.
+The inability to earn a more sizeable income and live a life free of mental and physical restrictions is a perfect environment for sowing family discord.
 With that discord can come thoughts and considerations of filing for divorce.
-While the thought of divorcing your disabled spouse or the thought of your spouse leaving you while you are dealing with a disability may sound alarming it is a reality for many people in your situation.
-Rather than ignore the potential consequences of a divorce I think it is worthwhile to understand the issues associated with it.
+While the thought of divorcing your disabled spouse or the thought of your spouse leaving you while you are dealing with a disability may sound alarming, it is a reality for many people in your situation.
+Rather than ignore the potential consequences of a divorce, I think it is worthwhile to understand its associated issues.

-One of those issues is that of your child being able to receive Social Security Disability Insurance and child support at the same time.
+One of those issues is that your child can receive Social Security Disability Insurance and child support simultaneously.
 Is a child able to “double-dip” and receive both types of financial benefits at the same time?
-Today’s blog post from the Law Office of Bryan Fagan will discuss that very subject with you all.

 Disability and divorce

-We all know that on some level divorce is hard on families.
+We all know that on some level, divorce is hard on families.
 Even if your family is emotionally prepared for a divorce it may not be financially ready.
 The opposite is true as well- while your family may be well off financially and not at risk of losing a house or having bill payments go missing, the emotional framework of your family may not be as sturdy.
-Whatever the problem or weakness in the framework of your family, it is likely that adding a disabled spouse into the equation is likely to make everything more combustible.
+Whatever the problem or weakness in the framework of your family, adding a disabled spouse into the equation is likely likely to make everything more combustible.

-Fortunately, either through your work history or through supplemental income, you or your spouse are likely eligible to receive assistance to meet your financial obligations through the Social Security Administration.
-If you have children under the age of 18 then your children are possible beneficiaries under these situations as well.
+Fortunately, through your work history or supplemental income, you or your spouse are likely eligible to receive assistance to meet your financial obligations through the Social Security Administration.
+If you have children under 18, then your children are possible beneficiaries under these situations as well.

 Social Security benefits count as income when calculating child support

-How does this impacts your child as far as his receiving benefits for having a disabled parent
+How does this impact your child as far as his receiving benefits for having a disabled parent

-Any benefits that your child receives a monthly benefit also counts as income for your spouse in the above child support calculation.
+Your child’s monthly benefits also count as income for your spouse in the above child support calculation.
 Let’s consider an example to illustrate this point a little better.